Need to talk? Call 1800 882 436.

 WARNING — This article contains some graphic descriptions of what you might see during a miscarriage.

 A miscarriage requires prompt medical care.
 If you think you are having a miscarriage, call your doctor or midwife for advice and support.
-Go to the Emergency Department if:
+Go to your nearest hospital emergency department if:

-• you are bleeding very heavily (soaking more than 2 pads per hour or passing clots larger than golf balls)
+• you have heavy vaginal bleeding (soaking more than 2 maxi pads per hour or passing clots larger than golf balls)

-• you have severe pain in your tummy or shoulder
+• you have severe pain in your abdomen (tummy) or shoulder

-• you have a fever (a temperature above 38 degrees C)
+• you have a fever (a temperature above 38°C)

 • you notice fluid coming from your vagina that smells bad

-• you have diarrhoea or pain when you have a bowel motion (do a poo)
+• you have diarrhoea or pain when you have a bowel motion (poo)

 What happens during a miscarriage?

 Unfortunately, nothing can be done to stop a miscarriage once it has started.
-Any treatment is to prevent heavy bleeding or an infection.
+Any treatment given is to reduce the chance of heavy bleeding or infection.

-If not all the tissue passes naturally or you have signs of infection, you may need to have a small operation called a ‘dilatation and curettage’ (D&C).
-You may need to wait some time for your hospital appointment.
-The operation only takes 5 to 10 minutes under general anaesthetic, and you will be able to go home the same day.
+If some tissue remains in your uterus, or you don't want to experience the pain or bleeding of miscarriage, you may choose to have a surgical procedure called a 'dilatation and curettage' (D&C).
+You may need to wait some time for your surgery.
+The operation only takes 5 to 10 minutes under general anaesthetic, and you will usually be able to go home the same day.

-While you are waiting for a miscarriage to finish, it’s best to rest at home — but you can go to work if you feel up to it.
-Do what feels right for you.
-You can use paracetamol for any pain.
-If you are bleeding, use sanitary pads rather than tampons.
+While you are waiting for a miscarriage to finish, it's best to rest at home and do what feels right for you.
+You can use paracetamol for your pain.
+If you are bleeding, use sanitary pads rather than tampons to reduce the chance of infection.

 In the first month of pregnancy, the developing embryo is the size of a grain of rice so it is very hard to see.
 You may pass a blood clot or several clots from your vagina, and there may be some white or grey tissue in the clots.
 The bleeding will settle down in a few days, although it can take up to 2 weeks.